fecc82/scalable-email-service/README.md

 * Auto-scaling is also not configured to avoid costs
 * Mail Gun API needs to register email to be able to send email to it, this is to avoid spams.
 * Send Grid API does not allow duplicates between to, cc, bccs
+* Currently using Docker-Toolbox so docker ip is 192.168.99.100 on integration test and needs some tweaks to run integration testing.

 ## Architectual Notes